Hodge type theorems for arithmetic manifolds associated to orthogonal groups

 is surjective.
 In particular:

 \end{thm}

-{\it Remark.} If we assume Conjecture \ref{conj} then Theorem \ref{Thm:main9} remains valid as long as $p>2n$ and $m-1 >3n$.
-As motivated in \S \ref{6.13} we moreover believe that these conditions are necessary.
+{\it Remark.} As motivated in \S \ref{6.13} we believe that the conditions $p>2n$ and $m-1 > 3n$ are necessary.
 The decomposition of $L^2 (G(F) \backslash G(\A))$ into irreducible automorphic representations yields a decomposition of $H^{\bullet} (\mathrm{Sh}^0 (G) , S_{[\lambda]} (V))$ and, when $m-1\leq 3n$, one may try to classify which automorphic representations contribute to the part of the cohomology generated by special cycles.
 This is adressed in Theorem \ref{Conj:periods} and Conjecture \ref{Conj2:periods}.